-- 1.16 AMR indicator H02 relates to the Settlement Strategy Countywide and measures the percentage split of completions and commitments countywide between plan adoption and the end of the plan period to be 51% (USC's):24% (RSC's):25% (LS&OL).
-From adoption, the ratio of commitments and completions respectively is 40%:26%:34% and 41%:16%:43%.
+- 1.19 The Local population change is highly sensitive to local factors and these will be considered in further detail as part of replacement plan preparation when this is continued.
+Since the Global Pandemic started Ceredigion has consistently seen high interest from in-migration with house prices rising significantly and an extremely buoyant housing market as people are able to relocate away from traditional work places or have re-evaluated their housing choices as a result of the lockdowns.
+Therefore, further work will be required to evaluate these changes and impacts on population growth as evidence emerges bearing in mind the overall picture of decline as evidenced through the early 2021 Census releases. - 1.20 AMR indicator H02 relates to the Settlement Strategy Countywide and measures the percentage split of completions and commitments countywide between plan adoption and the end of the plan period to be 51% (USC's):24% (RSC's):25% (LS&OL).
+From adoption, the ratio of commitments and completions respectively is 42%:24%:34% and 38%:19%:43%.
 Incremental positive and negative movements occur year on year towards the identified targets from plan adoption.
 In this reporting year in respect of commitments the ratio is inconsistent with the identified target (49%:22%:28%).
-The target has not been met for completions which when measured from adoption are 40:16:43.
-The LDP review is considering the Settlement strategy in general and continues to identify ways to deliver housing in sustainable locations.1 - 1.17 AMR Indicator H03 considers the settlement strategy at the settlement group level and seeks to move towards the percentage split identified for each of the 22 settlement groups in Appendix 2 of the LDP.
-The results show a varied picture with some individual settlement groups moving towards and some moving away from the required balance.
-The LDP review is considering planning application decisions by location to better understand reasons for not meeting the required balance.
+The target has not been met for completions which when measured from adoption are